Accrual basis of recording

-Consumption of fixed capital is the decline during the course of an accounting period in the value of fixed assets owned and used as a result of physical deterioration, normal obsolescence, or normal accidental damage.
+The decline (during the course of an accounting period) in the value of fixed produced assets owned and used as a result of physical deterioration, normal obsolescence, or normal accidental damage.
 It is valued in the average prices of the period.
-To calculate consumption of fixed capital, the fixed assets purchased in the past and still in use have to be revalued at the average prices of the current period and assumptions have to be made regarding the remaining service lives of each asset and the rate at which their efficiency is expected to diminish.
+To calculate consumption of fixed produced assets, the fixed produced assets purchased in the past and still in use have to be revalued at the average prices of the current period and assumptions have to be made regarding the remaining service lives of each asset and the rate at which their efficiency is expected to diminish.

 Amounts payable or receivable for current purposes for which no economic benefits are receivable or payable in return.

 Accounting entry representing expense, an increase in an asset or a decrease in a liability.

 An agreement between a creditor, a former debtor, and a new debtor, under which the new debtor assumes the former debtor’s outstanding liability to the creditor, and is liable for repayment of debt.

 Financial instruments that typically are created when one unit provides funds or other resources (e.g. goods in the case of trade credit) to a second unit and the second unit agrees to provide a return in the future.
 Debt instruments consist of all liabilities other than equity including contributed capital and investment fund shares or units.